-A children’s lawyer (also known as an ‘independent children's lawyer’) is a lawyer who is appointed during court proceedings to advocate for and make recommendations to the court about what is in the child’s best interests.
+A children’s lawyer (also known as an ‘independent children’s lawyer’) is appointed during court proceedings to advocate for and make recommendations to the court about what is in the child’s best interests.
 A children’s lawyer helps to ensure that the best interests are the focus of any decisions that are made with regard to parenting arrangements, such as where the child will live.

 What type of tasks does a children’s lawyer carry out?

-To form this view, the children’s lawyer may do things like:
+To form this view, the children’s court lawyer may do things like:

 - read the documents that have been filed by the parties to the proceedings;